-The Purpose of Cleaning Your Air Conditioner Condense
+The Purpose of Cleaning Your Air Conditioner Condenser

 When Cleaning Should Occur

 Air conditioner condensers need to be cleaned at least once annually.
-Clean your condenser either after debris has accumulated at the end of the summer or in the spring just before the cooling season begins.
-Because condensers are expensive to replace, reduce risk by having a professional HVAC technician clean it for you.
-Technicians have the proper tools, chemicals, and know-how to thoroughly clean your condenser, keeping it operating at top performance.
+Clean your condenser either after the debris has accumulated at the end of the summer or in the spring just before the cooling season begins.

 Other Ways to Maintain Your Condenser